Why-not-dx/Why-not-dx/README.md

-Hello, I’m Anthony or @Why-not-dx because I want to always be up for some new project, so why not jump into it right ?

-✨✨✨✨✨✨✨✨✨✨✨✨✨

-🀄 I started coding for fun after getting into basic VBA for work.
-I naturally got into Python for the simplicity of it and for its ability to script and handle data for my job.
-I'm focusing data management with SQL and python modules like Pandas and Numpy for now But I don't want to limit myself to that so I keep an eye on HTML, Java and C++ so I can work on bigger projects soon.

-🀄 I would obviously love to make a job out of it one day, but let's keep it simple for now !

-✨✨✨✨✨✨✨✨✨✨✨✨✨

-I can't wait to learn some more...
+Hello, I’m Anthony

+I started coding for fun, and I learn by myself, only in Python for now.
+I'm into data and back end dev but I want to make complete projects so I also do some front end (just a little bit)
+I'm currently working on various Django projects to deploy online.
+I want to get better with APIs and deployment processes.
+I'm currently working on a fun website where users can vote on clothing articles.
+The next project will be a data visualisation website using ourworldindata.org as a reference.